-The fuel gauge shows approximately how much fuel is in the tank.
+The fuel gauge shows approximately how much fuel is remaining in the tank when the ignition switch is in the ON position.
 We recommend keeping the tank over 1/4 full.
 When the low fuel warning light illuminates or when the needle is near E, refuel as soon as possible.

-The direction of the arrow ( ) shown next to the low fuel warning light indicates that the fuel-filler lid is on the left side of the vehicle.
+- After refueling, it may require some time for the needle to stabilize.
+In addition, the needle may deviate while driving on a slope or curve since the fuel moves in the tank. - The direction of the arrow (■) shows next to the low fuel warning light indicates that the fuel-filler lid is on the left side of the vehicle.